dreamgrove/dreamgrove/content/balance/FAQ.md

 **Single target priority list OUTSIDE cooldowns:**
 - Keep up {{< spell 8921 "Moonfire" >}}, {{< spell 93402 "Sunfire" >}} and {{< spell 202347 "Stellar Flare" >}} and refresh within pandemic(30% of base duration).
 - Enter the next Eclipse, preferring Solar Eclipse.
+With {{< spell 338668 "Primordial Arcanic Pulsar" >}} and {{< spell 364423 "Celestial Pillar" >}} you want to enter Lunar Eclipse before entering a {{< spell 338668 "Primordial Arcanic Pulsar" >}} window.
 - Cast {{< spell 211545 "Fury of Elune" >}} if it will be up again for your next usage in CA/Inc.
 - (NF) Cast {{< spell 274281 "Moons" >}} if you are in Lunar Eclipse or you are overcapping charges inside solar eclipse.
 If possible save charges for CA/INC.
 - Cast {{< spell 78674 "Starsurge" >}} when you would overcap Astral Power before entering the next Eclipse.
-This usually equates to spending 3 Starsurges at the start like you did with BoAT but can vary.
+This usually equates to spending 3 Starsurges at the start like you did with BoAT but can vary especially if you used moons or a foe.
 Don't spend if you need to move soon.
 - Cast {{< spell 190984 "Wrath" >}} in Solar Eclipse.
 - Cast {{< spell 194153 "Starfire" >}} in Lunar Eclipse.
 - Cast dots if have nothing to cast while you are moving.